 Vole Bait Stations

-The Conclusion: The Vole Control Bait System is the less labor intensive, most efficient and thorough approach to vole control.
+The Conclusion: The Vole Control Bait System, developed by my husband, a landscape professional, is the less labor intensive, most efficient and thorough approach to vole control.